HastilyConceivedCreatures/safecat/README.md

 See [the announcement article](http://neimanslab.org/2024-02-19/safecat.html) for more details.

-**Experimental WIP**: Additionally, Safecat contains a feature, `safecat assert`, for creating signed certificates that can be used in Noir proofs.
+**Experimental WIP**: Additionally, Safecat contains a feature, `safecat attest`, for creating signed certificates that can be used in Noir proofs.

 ## compile
 Install Rust, and run `cargo build`.